Welcome to Approach - Avoid

 DO: When taking a satellite view of humans and their senses, here are a few points:

-- Humans have acquired and have senses that give access to is what is Useful for them.
+- Humans have acquired and have senses that give access to what is USEFUL for them.
 The other species on the planet have senses that are Useful for their survival - a dog has what is useful to them or an elephant to them and so on - (Below we highlight species that are at the top of the hierarchy for the 5 senses).

 - Humans do not see the world as it truly is.
 We cannot hear, see, or smell everything.
 We only get a slice of it.

 - Survival is key.
-Physical and cultural.
+Physical and Cultural.

 - Negative and Avoid are more Important.
 Rather be safe than sorry.
 Sorry can mean that a wrong decision and life is over.
 Safety is key and it is prioritized.